nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/saml-20-authentication.md

     ```

 5. Configure your Identity Provider:

     1. Map user email to NameID metadata (check documentation of your IdP for doing so).
     2. Declare your Nuxeo Platform server as a Service Provider:
         *   Either by uploading the XML metadata file provided at [http://HOSTNAME:8080/nuxeo/saml/metadata](http://localhost:8080/nuxeo/saml/metadata).
-        *   Or by configuring it manually on the IdP (in that case, you should use `http://<nuxeo_url>/nuxeo/nxstartup.faces` as the SAML consumer endpoints)
+        *   Or by configuring it manually on the IdP (in that case, you should use `http://<nuxeo_url>/nuxeo/nxstartup.faces` as the SAML consumer endpoints).
 6. Optionally generate a keystore for enabling encryption.
 If you want to enable signing and/or encryption (not mandatory with some IdP) you have to generate a keystore and add the proper configuration to `nxserver/config` (ex: `saml-keystore-config.xml`):

     ```xml